 - Confidential, non-disclosure agreements signed by each employee

 - Data access restrictions to authorised users only

 - All methods of data transfers to external sources are controlled

 - SSL secure network and electronic locks on every access

 - Anti-virus software

 - 24x7 CCTV monitoring

 To know more see our video on how QX keeps its client data secure.

-If you are ready to try an outsourcing solution and want more information get in touch with us on firstname.lastname@example.org.
+If you are considering outsourcing accounting and finance and want more information, please get in touch with us on email@example.com.